-Sandra Mimran Smith, Founder and President of Boostwr
+Interview with Sandra Mimran Smith, Founder/President of Boostwr

 What was the brainchild behind Boostwr?

-Well, it was borne out of never finding anything that fit or flattered me.
-My mother was a five-star seamstress and knew what to look for in a garment and she found it nearly impossible to find things that would not show me off as busty.
+Well, it was born out of never finding anything that fit or flattered me.
+My mother was a five-star seamstress and knew what to look for in a garment and she found it nearly impossible to find things that would not show me off as "busty".

 Why do you think the market doesn’t cater to busty women that are trim?

-The big manufacturers just want to cater to mass populations that they feel will appeal to as broad an audience as possible.
-At the end of the day most the decisions on production have historically been made by men and not by people who have breasts, much less larger breasts!
+The big manufacturers need to cater to mass populations that appeal to a broad audience.
+At the end of the day, most production decisions have historically been made by men and not by people who have breasts, much less large breasts!

 Advertising won’t show you a big chested woman because traditionally there is nothing that makes a chesty woman look good in fashionable garments.
-The short answer is that they think its not enough of a market… But the fact that the average bra size is now up at 34DD is proof of a changing data point.
-And with a huge wave of baby boomers transitioning toward menopause or pre-menopause where breast size changes yet again, that transition presents huge potential customer base.
+The short answer is big brands see a small market.
+However, it is a fact that the average bra size has increased to a 34DD; proof of a changing data point.
+There is a wave of baby boomers transitioning into menopause or pre-menopause where our breast size changes.
+This transition alone presents huge potential for our customer base.

-In a way, LOL, It is about engineering, using supportive fabric and panels to achieve support without the tight, uncomfortable bandaging.
-The goal - as a busty woman - is not looking bustier.
-In order to achieve that there’s a lot of engineering that goes on with specific stitching and playing around with layering different fabrics on top of other fabrics that work together to hold well and support.
+In a way..LOL,Boost Technology is all about garment construction and engineering.
+We are using supportive fabric and layered panels to achieve support without a tight and uncomfortable bandaging construction.
+The goal as a busty woman is not looking bigger.
+In order to achieve a flattering fit we have created specific stitching and strategic panel layering of complementary fabrics that work together to hold and support.

 Why not use underwire?

 Firstly, this is not a bra!
-Secondarily, that would defeat the purpose of creating something that you can sleep and lounge in.
-Yes, underwire gives definition in a bra for daytime; it may look good but its not anything we want to sleep in.
+Second, using underwire would defeat the purpose of creating a garment that you can sleep and lounge in.
+Granted, underwire provides definition in a bra for daytime; but it's not what we want to sleep in.
 You don’t want to be in that all day and then change into that in the evening!
 My goal was to create real but gentle support, support you can sleep in and walk about in.

 What goes in to making this garment?

-A lot!!…15 prototypes speaks to that … it’s not as simple as it looks.
-Because a single size of my garments covers a defined range of bra/band sizes and you have to pay attention to a myriad of details that scale up across the size range: higher arm holes, because a more buxom girl presents more cleavage, that translates into more yardage, every size needs a tweak to make sure fabric doesn’t pucker and lays well.
-As you get bigger there are variable that need adjustment across other sizes, including compensating for situations where one breast may be bigger than the other.
+A lot!
+Our 15 prototypes speaks to that as it’s not as simple as it seems.
+A single size of our garments cover a defined range of bra and band sizes and we had to pay attention to a myriad of details that scale up across multiple size ranges.
+We cut higher arm holes, because a more buxom girl presents more cleavage, that translates into more yardage.
+Every size needs a custom tweaks to make sure the fabric doesn’t pucker and lays nicely over the skin.
+As our sizes increase there are variables that need adjustment like including compensating for situations where one breast may be larger than the other.

 And why did you want to make it the USA?
 Why was that important?

 Your size range offerings are pretty impressive.
-Still, you don’t offer sizing beyond 38 band, why?
+Still, you don’t offer sizing beyond a 38 band, why?

-The reason is that it would just be simply too expensive to produce and most women are already balking at a $165-180 price point.
-Bigger sizing invariably means more material, more extensive sewing and there are so many details that would need to go into producing those sizes that I truly don’t think I could make it correctly or with a flattering look.
+Unfortunately, it was simply too expensive to produce in our early stages and most women were already balking at our $165-$180 price point.
+Larger sizing invariably requires more material, additional stitching requirements, and other details that would need to go into producing sizes that I truly don’t think I can make without an established customer base requesting such.